slurmulon/bach/README.md

 ```
 :Song = [1 -> Chord('C2Maj7'), 1 -> Chord('A2Maj7')]

-Play :Song
+!Play :Song
 ```

-Only one `Play` definition is allowed per track file.
+Only one `!Play` definition is allowed per track file.

 ## Documentation